 Another problem is, if you’ve been in a relationship for a long time and neither of you has changed your mind, at what point do you decide to give up?
 Is that a decision you want to have to make in the first place?
 And by the time you do break it off, the person who wants kids might have a harder time finding someone to start a family with.
 The older you are, the harder it becomes to find people to date who aren’t already married or with children.
 There’s a lot to consider.

 Sorry this turned out to be such a long answer to a simple question. :P It’s just something I’ve had to give a lot of thought to.
-My current boyfriend doesn’t want kids, thank goodness…posted almost 2 years ago
+My current boyfriend doesn’t want kids, thank goodness…posted over 2 years ago